 Challenges for the UK manufacturing sector

 Brexit and Covid-19 have created a number of significant challenges for the UK’s manufacturing industry.
 This sector already has to contend with disruptions to the supply chain, and the UK’s separation from the EU has only made matters more difficult.
+The latter half of 2021 has proven rather rocky for the sector; September 2021 saw something of a slowdown as a result of shortages in raw materials, labour and supply chain delays.

 Manufacturers from all parts of the UK are currently having to assess their supply chains and ensure that they have adequate security with regard to essential components and critical imported materials.
 Companies are increasingly faced with the challenges of ensuring that their suppliers are holding the stock that they need and restructuring their intentions for employment, investment and growth amid unpredictable exchange rate changes.